 Dogs that are experiencing more severe cases of pancreatitis may display the symptoms listed above; however, it’s more likely that they’ll exhibit more serious symptoms that, if left undiagnosed and untreated, can be life-threatening.
 Some of these more serious symptoms include:

-- Sepsis is also something that can occur if a severe case goes untreated.
-Sepsis is a body-wide infection that occurs when toxins are released into the blood.
+- Sepsis (a body-wide infection that occurs when toxins are released into the blood)

-- In the most extreme cases, the pancreas and the organs surrounding the pancreas can be digested by pancreatic enzymes that are released from the ruptured pancreas.
-Once organs become partially digested, the damage that has been done is irreversible.
+In the most extreme cases, pancreatic enzymes can digest the pancreas and surrounding organs.
+Once organs become partially digested, the damage is irreversible.

-Another commonly asked question is: How will pancreatitis be diagnosed by the veterinarian?
-There are a number of important factors that play into an accurate diagnosis, including your dog’s medical history, a physical examination and laboratory testing.
+Many important factors play into an accurate diagnosis, including your dog’s medical history, a physical examination, and laboratory testing.